apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New COVID vaccine shots aren't being called "boosters."
-Here's why.**
+**Princess Diana’s ‘black sheep’ sweater auctioned for $1.1 million**

-You can read more about it [here](https://www.cbsnews.com/news/new-covid-vaccine-shots-booster-2023/).
+You can read more about it [here](https://www.washingtonpost.com/style/2023/09/15/princess-diana-black-sheep-sweater-auction/).

 ## Requirements
 - Python 3.8